forcedotcom/ServiceSDK-iOS/README.md

-# ServiceSDK for iOS
+# ServiceSDK-iOS

-This repo is for the iOS version of the Salesforce Service SDK
+To see the iOS reference documentation, go [here](http://forcedotcom.github.io/ServiceSDK-iOS/).